Blog

 What Situations Qualify as a Heating Emergency?

-• Fuel levels are critically low (often defined as less than a quarter tank)
+• Fuel levels are critically low

-Eligibility: Why HEAP Is Not Universal
+Why Eligibility Is Not Universal

 • Household income